aswin-nair/Loan-Prediction/README.md

 # Loan-Prediction
 ## Objective of the Notebook

-This notebook is designed for people who want to solve binary classification problems using Python.
-By the end of this notebook, you will have the necessary skills and techniques required to solve such problems.
+This notebook automates the loan eligiblity process based on the data given by the customers

 ## Expectation from the Notebook
 This notebook is divided into the below sections: